-There is a need for a global and trusted space where the world’s leading technology companies, dynamic start-ups, policy-makers, international organizations, regulators, business organizations, academia and civil society can collaborate to develop the agile policy norms and partnerships needed to stimulate the enormous potential of science and technology, deliver rapid growth and generate sustainable, positive impact for all.
+There is a need for a global and trusted space where leading technology companies, dynamic start-ups, policy-makers, international organizations, regulators, business organizations, academia and civil society can collaborate to develop the agile policy norms and partnerships needed to stimulate the enormous potential of science and technology, deliver rapid growth and generate sustainable, positive impact for all.

 Drawing on the World Economic Forum’s global convening power, community creation and insight generation, the Center for the Fourth Industrial Revolution in San Francisco aims to accelerate cross-sector cooperation for Fourth Industrial Revolution governance.
 The Center will develop, pilot and scale agile and human-centred governance tools that can be adopted by policy-makers, legislators and regulators worldwide to address challenges related to emerging technologies.

 Center Partners are global companies with the scale and ambition to help chart Fourth Industrial Revolution governance.
 Partners play a core leadership role.
 They include:

 ABB, Kaiser Permanente, Microsoft Corporation, Palantir Technologies, SAP

 American Heart Association, Baker & McKenzie, BBVA, Huawei, IDEO, Reliance Industries, Sompo Holdings, Turkcell